yaegassy/coc-phpstan/README.md

 - `phpstan.level`: Specifies the rule level (0 - 9 and max) to run, If you apply this setting, the level setting in the phpstan.neon file will be ignored, e.g. valid option `"9"`, `"max"`, default: `null`
 - `phpstan.configuration`: Specifies the path to a configuration file, default: `null`
 - `phpstan.memoryLimit`: Specifies the memory limit in the same format php.ini accepts, Example: -1, 1024M, 2G, default: `"-1"`
+- `phpstan.download.checkOnStartup`: Perform built-in download if phpstan is not present at startup, default: `true`

 ## Commands